About Me

 In summer 2010 I taught computer science and business skills to Palestinian and Israeli high school students in Jerusalem through an MIT program, Middle East Education through Technology (MEET).
 I chronicled some of our adventures in teaching and traveling here.

-If you would like to hire me, my résumé and CV are available for your perusal.
-You can also view my profile on LinkedIn.
+My CV is available for your perusal, and you can view my profile on LinkedIn.

 I’d also love to hear from you!
 You can contact me by emailing sondy@sondy.com and I’ll be glad to respond.